-Perched atop an under-construction site iron rod, this common Kingfisher was trying to spot the fish in a stagnant water body created by rainwater.
+Perched atop an under-construction site iron rod, this Common Kingfisher was trying to spot the fish in a stagnant water body created by rainwater.
 They can spot their food i.e. fish in still water and can dive into the water to shallow depths only.
 A member of the Kingfisher family, which includes over 90 species of birds.
 They are found in Europe, Asia, and Africa.

 Saw this one capture a tiny fish and fly back to relish the catch.